rfrench3/bazzite-updater/README.md

 <h1 align="center">Requirements</h1>

-This GUI is only useful if you have `uupd` installed.
+This GUI requires `uupd` to be installed.
 If you are using a Universal Blue based system, you almost certainly do!
-For rebase and rollback support, `bazzite-rollback-helper` is used.
+For rebase and rollback support, `bazzite-rollback-helper` is used but not strictly required.

 - https://github.com/ublue-os/uupd